sandrokeil/interop-config/doc/book/intro.md

 * Configure a vendor package
 * Configure a concrete container
 * Check for mandatory options
+* Check if options can be retrieved from configuration
 * Merging of default options
 * Discovering of optional options